 There is practically one on every block in Paris.
 Some are quite old with beautiful facades, some more modern, and others just simply utilitarian, serving the purpose it was created for.
 No matter which pharmacy you visit in Paris (or France) I wanted to share some of the items you might think about picking up and a few items I would discourage you from buying.

 The French are well-known for their unique fashion, their rich cultural experiences, and their quality products, be it cheese and wine, perfume, or beauty products.
 French pharmacies are stocked with the best of the best skincare and beauty products that have become a part of the daily routine of the locals.

 French women often begin their skincare routines at a young age by shadowing their mothers and grandmothers.
-(Read Clemence’s von Mueffling book Ageless Beauty the French Way: Secrets from Three Generations of French Beauty Editors, it’s fascinating!)
+(Read Clemence’s von Mueffling book Ageless Beauty the French Way: Secrets from Three Generations of French Beauty Editors, it's fascinating!)
 It’s as easy as a quick trip to the nearest pharmacy to gather simple products.
-French pharmacies are well-equipped with readily available quality skincare for all types of skins.
+French pharmacies are well-equipped with readily available quality skincare for all types of skin.

 When I lived in France I took advantage of the access to a myriad of French skincare products.
 I mainly stuck with Vichy, Avène, and La Roche Posay.
-All 3 of these brands create their products with volcanic, thermal, or mineral water in sources that carry their names.
+All 3 of these brands create their products with volcanic, thermal, or mineral water from sources that carry their names.